Columbia Hills Historical State Park puts the Columbia River Gorge National Scenic Area at your fingertips.

 A daily permit is available for watercraft launching and trailer dumping at the park.
 Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online and at parks when staff is available.
 Additional information can be found in the Boating Program.

 Latitude: 45º 38' 36.6" N (45.6435) Longitude: 121º 6' 12.24" W (-121.1034)

-The park has eight partial utility sites, four standard "walk-in" sites, a tee-pee, two platform tent sites, one dump station, and one restroom.
-Maximum site length is 60-feet (limited availability).
-In addition, there are two primitive hiker / bicycle camp sites.
+The park has eight partial-hookup sites, four standard "walk-in" sites, a tee-pee, two platform tent sites, one dump station and one restroom.
+Maximum site length is 60 feet (limited availability).
+In addition, there are two primitive hiker / bicycle sites.
 Be aware that it can be very windy in the Columbia River Gorge, and be prepared for such conditions.

 Columbia Hills Historical State Park is layered in natural and cultural history.
 The end of the last Ice Age saw catastrophic floods sweep through the region, carving and scouring features that still can be seen in the basalt formations and walls of the Columbia River Gorge.
 Prolific salmon runs provided sustenance for the Native American tribes who lived along the shores of the Columbia and for others who traveled hundreds of miles each season, passing through Columbia Hills on their way to fish at Celilo Falls.
 In October 1805, the Lewis and Clark Expedition camped by Horsethief Lake on their way to the Pacific Ocean.
 In the mid-1800s, Euro-American settlers began establishing homesteads in the hills above the river.
 Their land claims were eventually combined into the Dalles Mountain Ranch, which became a state park in 1993.